ArselanAshraf/RCD-IIUM-Road-Crack-Detection-Dataset-/README.md

 Users are required to appropriately cite the original research associated with the dataset's development, as detailed in the README section of the GitHub repository.
 The references to be cited are:

+Main:

+A. Ashraf, A. Sophian, A. Akramin Shafie, T. Surya Gunawan, N. N. Ismail and A. Aryo Bawono, "RCD-IIUM: A Comprehensive Malaysian Road Crack Dataset for Infrastructure Analysis," 2024 9th International Conference on Mechatronics Engineering (ICOM), Kuala Lumpur, Malaysia, 2024, pp. 200-206, doi: 10.1109/ICOM61675.2024.10652339.

+More related papers;

 1. A. Ashraf, A. Sophian, A. A. Shafie, T. S. Gunawan, and N. N. Ismail, “Machine learning-based pavement crack detection, classification, and characterization: a review,” Bulletin of Electrical Engineering and Informatics, vol. 12, no. 6, pp. 3601–3619, Dec.
 2023, doi: 10.11591/eei.v12i6.5345.